Student Sexual Misconduct Policy

 Confidentiality, Privacy, and Reporting

-Students should be aware of confidentiality, privacy, and mandatory reporting requirements (PDF document) in order to make informed choices.
+Students should be aware of confidentiality, privacy, and mandatory reporting requirements in order to make informed choices.

-If one desires that details of the incident be kept confidential, the resources listed below are appropriate.
+If one desires details of the incident be kept confidential, the resources listed below are appropriate.
 In addition, members of the clergy and chaplains are allowed by law to keep reports confidential.
-However, seeking support from any of these resource organizations is not considered an official report of sexual violence, sexual misconduct, intimate partner violence, sexual harassment, sexual exploitation or stalking to the University, but the individuals at these resource organizations can help facilitate a report and advocate for a victim.
-For more information, refer to Options for Survivors (PDF).
+However, seeking support from any of these resource organizations is not considered an official report of sex discrimination or any type of sexual misconduct to the University, but the individuals at these resource organizations can help facilitate a report and advocate for a victim.
+For more information, refer to Options for Survivors.

 One may seek advice from certain individuals who are not required to tell anyone else private, personally identifiable information unless there is cause or fear for your safety or the safety of others.
 These are individuals whom the University has not specifically designated as "responsible employees" for purposes of putting the institution on notice and for whom mandatory reporting is not required, other than in the stated limited circumstances, such as statistical reporting for the Clery Act (see federal statistical report obligations on Pg.
 10).